flathub-infra/documentation/docs/02-for-app-authors/06-maintenance.md

 filling it up.
 That should start a new official build with the latest changes from the git branch.

+### Building locally

+To reproduce the build tooling and environment used by Flathub for test and official builds, use the `org.flatpak.Builder` package to build the app.
+The steps are mentioned in detail in the [submission documentation](/docs/for-app-authors/submission#build-and-install).

 ## Build moderation

 Whenever an _official build_ from a merge commit or push is built, if